 What happens after the course evaluation?

-Once you have participated in the course evaluation, many things happen behind the scene.
-In the illustration below, you can see how your input becomes part of assuring the quality in a course at ITU.
+Once you have participated in the course evaluation, the follow-up process begins.
+In the illustration below, you can see how your input becomes part of quality assuring and developing courses at ITU.